galaxyproject/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 If the terms "Ansible," "role," and "playbook" mean nothing to you, please checkout [the Ansible introduction slides]({{ site.baseurl }}{% link topics/admin/tutorials/ansible/slides.html %}) and [the Ansible introduction tutorial]({{ site.baseurl }}{% link topics/admin/tutorials/ansible/tutorial.md %}).

-**This section of the tutorial builds upon the work in the Ansible introduction tutorial, please ensure that you have completed that tutorial first.**
+**This section of the tutorial builds upon the work in the [Galaxy Installation with Ansible]({{ site.baseurl }}{% link topics/admin/tutorials/ansible-galaxy/tutorial.md %}) tutorial, please ensure that you have completed that tutorial first.**

 > ### {% icon comment %} Ansible Best Practices
 > If you've set up your Galaxy server using the [Galaxy Installation with Ansible]({{ site.baseurl }}{% link topics/admin/tutorials/ansible-galaxy/tutorial.md %}) tutorial, you will have created a `galaxyservers` group in your inventory file, `hosts`, and placed your variables in `group_vars/galaxyservers.yml`.
 Although for the purposes of this tutorial, the Galaxy server and cluster node are one and the same, in a real world deployment they are very likely to be different hosts.
 We will continue to use the `galaxyservers` group for simplicity, but in your own deployment you should consider creating an additional group for cluster nodes.